USDA-ARS-GBRU/itsxpress/README.rst

 	- This version should primarily be used for reproducability with other datasets, which used ITSxpress =<1.8.1
 	- The new version 2 is compatible with the newer versions of Qiime2

+Since this version is no longer supported, you **must** create a new conda environment in order for the depenendencies to be the compatible versions.

 ITSxpress can be installed from:

 1. Bioconda: (preferred method because it handles dependencies):